Nialled69/Bed-availability-Detection/README.md

 - Matching Rate = (Correctly assigned beds) ÷ (Total beds detected)

-- During testing, typical matching accuracy is around 85–90% depending on:
+- During testing, typical matching accuracy is around 78–87% depending on:

     * Camera angle

-    * Bed layout
+    * Bad bed layout

+    * Quality of input media file

-    * Quality of training data
+    * less amount of media in training dataset

 - Errors mainly occur when:

-    * Person is partially lying
+    * Bed is too far from the camera.

-    * Bed is occluded or outside frame
+    * Bed is occluded or outside frame.

+    * Person standing in front of camera, shadowing the patient and as a result, the patient doesn't get detected.

 ---

 ### 🎮 Real-time Video Detection

 - Video frames are processed using YOLOv8 at resized 640×480 resolution.

-- Multi-threading is used to detect on every 2–3 frames, achieving near 30 FPS real-time.

 - Output visualizes: